I went on a search for the best reusable drinking straws for kids as I attempted to transition my children from their sippy cups to regular glassware.

 Pros of supermarket plastic straws: Found in many stores; cheap; convenient

-Cons of supermarket plastic straws: Filling up landfills; made of plastic; made in China
+Cons of supermarket plastic straws: Filling up landfills; not sustainable; made of plastic; made in China

 Silicone Straws for Kids